-Renal physiological aging is characterized by a reduction in the renal glomerular filtration rate.
-In other words, the kidney does its filtration work in a slower way, in the same way that the locomotion of an elderly person is also slower, but maintaining the preserved function, that is, reaching the same place.
+Renal physiological ageing is characterized by a reduction in the renal glomerular filtration rate.
+In other words, the kidney does its filtration work in a slower way, in the same way, that the locomotion of an elderly person is also slower, but maintains the preserved function, that is, reaching the same place.

 “The elderly are the biggest consumers of medication.”

 This situation must be distinguished from the effective presence of kidney disease in the elderly, a situation in which the functioning of the kidneys is not adequate and is not related to the physiological decline of age.
 In situations of illness, and as in any other young or adult patient, kidney malfunction can be so severe that some interventions are needed.
 One is the medication review.

 The elderly are the biggest consumers of medication, as they also accumulate more pathologies, and some medications can impair kidney function.
 Pain medications from the group of non-steroidal anti-inflammatory drugs, often taken by the elderly due to their degenerative osteoarticular pathology, can be very harmful and their indications and alternatives reviewed.

 The other substantial intervention by the nephrologist is to prepare the patient for renal replacement treatment if and when the kidneys “stop”.

 In India, kidney transplant is rarely performed in patients over 65/70 years old, since the risk of intervention and immunosuppression is greater than its benefit.
 But aging in the elderly is highly heterogeneous: age is of little significance for the decisions to be made, since other more important factors can overlap, such as: associated diseases, functionality, autonomy and independence.
 Thus, an elderly person may be a candidate for transplantation, despite not being the norm.

 “ There are kidney patients who, due to the advanced comorbidities they have, do not benefit, in terms of time or quality of life, from any renal function replacement therapy. “